lucasdonay/lucasdonay/README.md

 <br>

 - 👨‍🎓  I’m currently studying Flutter at [Academia do Flutter](https://novo.academiadoflutter.com.br/)

-- 🚀  Nowadays I'm more connected with **TypeScript, Vuejs, Nuxt & Tailwind**
+- 🚀  Nowadays I'm more connected with **Flutter, Dart, Spring Boot & Angular**

 - 👨‍💻  How to reach me  [donay.dev](https://donay.dev)

  Hey everyone!
-I'm a front-end developer with 2 years of experience using JavaScript, Vue.js, Nuxt.js, Angular, React Bootstrap, SCSS technologies and I'm looking for new career challenges.
+I'm a front-end developer with 2 years of experience using Flutter, Dart, JavaScript, Vue.js, Nuxt.js, Angular, React and I'm looking for new career challenges.

 <br>